About

 Conclusion

-By adopting healthy coping strategies, maintaining regular check-ups, and creating time to unwind, individuals can protect both their mental peace and their heart’s long-term health.
+Stress is unavoidable — but its effects on the heart are manageable with awareness and action.
+By adopting healthy coping strategies, maintaining regular check-ups, and creating time to unwind, individuals can protect both their mental peace and their heart's long-term health.